Restore Platform System Data and Storage

 Note

-On the systems that are not AIO-SX, you can skip this step if skip_patching=true is not used.
-Patches are automatically reinstalled from the backup by default.
+On the systems that are not AIO-SX, you can skip this step if exclude_sw_deployments=true is not used.

 6. Ensure that the backup files are available on the controller.
 Run both Ansible Restore playbooks, restore_platform.yml and restore_user_images.yml.
 For more information on restoring the back up file, see Run Restore Playbook Locally on the Controller, and Run Ansible Restore Playbook Remotely.